 How to Improve the Odds of Getting Sitelinks

 While we can only make educated guesses, we may as well do things that are also good for Search Engine Marketing (SEM) and user experience.
-Even if our guesses are off, we won’t be wasting effort with these recommendations:
+Even if these guesses miss the target, you won’t be wasting effort with these recommendations:

-- Create structured navigation using the HTML 5 <nav> tag, or HTML features like unordered lists (UL) and text links, or .
+- Create structured navigation using the HTML 5 <nav> tag, or HTML features like unordered lists (UL) and text links.
 Use CSS to style menus with the desired appearance.
 Lists can be displayed horizontally or vertically, and be any size or color.
-We can add background images, colors and border to create the appearance of a box or button.
-All this can be done with text links.
+If desired, add background images, colors and border to create the appearance of a box or button.
+All this decor can be added to text links.

 - Organize navigation to present a smaller number of logical destinations that visitors will choose frequently.
 Don’t overwhelm the visitor with too many choices on the main navigation.
+Psychologists have discovered that most people can efficiently handle a maximum of 4-7 choices; more choices is overwhelming.
 Make sure the main navigation items are the things that users want.
 To get Sitelinks you want to present visitors with a reasonable number of pages that they will actually choose to visit.

 - Brand the web site with a unique name.
 If the name is too generic, no matter what we do, the click through rates on natural search may not be very good, because the user will have too many choices on the search results for similarly named sites.
 Google probably won’t give Sitelinks to a site that is just average for a particular search term.

-- Craft unqiue and informative titles and META descriptions, especially for the home page and pages linked from the main navigation, to improve click through rates from the search results.
+- Craft unique, informative titles and meta descriptions, especially for the home page and pages linked from the main navigation, to improve click through rates from the search results.
 Make sure the meta information is accurate to avoid misleading searchers.
-We don’t want people to bounce off the site because it fails to meet their expectations.
+We don’t want people to arrive, and then leave, because the site fails to match expectations.

 - Make the site really useful.
-Even if the site’s information is not exactly what the visitor wants, if we provide useful outbound links throughout the site, the visitor may browse to another site rather than returning to the search results.
-Remember, Google can tell if a searcher bounces back to the search results, and if that happens too often, it’s probably not helping a site’s reputation.
+Even if the site’s information is not exactly what the visitor wants, providing useful outbound links throughout the site will help the visitor the page they need, rather than returning to the search results.
+Remember, Google can tell if a searcher returns to the search results, and if that happens too often, it’s probably not helping a site’s reputation.